FortAwesome/Security-Docs-and-Attestation/Request_for_Security_Information.md

 ## Review Information

-__Mandatory Reivew Period__
+__Mandatory Review Period__

 Quarterly

 __Date of Last Review__

-Februrary 23, 2024
+February 23, 2024

 ## Purpose

 Fonticons, Inc. receives regular requests to supply security related information and often fill out security questionnaires.
 While we understand that this is often a part of business and security process, we do not typically provide answers to these questions.
-However, in the interest of transparency and respect for others' processes, this document lays out our publically available security information.
+However, in the interest of transparency and respect for others' processes, this document lays out our publicly available security information.
 We will keep this document up-to-date.
 Please review these contents before requesting additional security information.

 ## Font Awesome Security